 It doesn't matter if you got $20,000 for the week those football fans leased your condo near the stadium.
 The IRS isn't entitled to a cent.

 Even better, this short-term rental income tax break isn't limited to second homes.
-If you rent your primary residence for two weeks or less, that income doesn't have to be reported on your tax return.
+If you rent your primary residence for 2 weeks or less, that income doesn't have to be reported on your tax return.